Report reveals trends and attitudes of medical professionals

 Additionally, the percentage of physicians who plan to work as locum tenens in the next one to three years is on the rise.
 11.5% of physicians plan to make that move, up from a similar survey in 2014 when only 9.1% of physicians said the same.

 This data supports our premise that temporary healthcare staffing is good for the clinical provider, as well as for the hospital or medical practice.
-From the medical facility’s point of view, locum tenens staffing helps take the pressure off your permanent clinical providers by providing coverage for vacation time, maternity leave and other leaves of absence.
+From the medical facility’s point of view, locum tenens medical professionals helps take the pressure off your permanent clinical providers by providing coverage for vacation time, maternity leave and other leaves of absence.
 For doctors and other clinicians who are ready for a change altogether, becoming a locum tenens worker offers freedom and flexibility to choose the duration, location and type of assignments that are most appealing.

 Tinkbird Healthcare Staffing offers locum tenens placements, as well as permanent medical staffing in Pennsylvania, North Carolina, South Carolina and Tennessee.
 Visit us online to learn more today.